sgtb3/CL-Client-Server-Chat/README.txt

         server is started, it will hash these credentials using the SHA1 algorithm and replace this file with another file with the same name.
 The original file will be renamed to "user_pass.txt.OLD".
-The hash will also be formatted in hexidecimal.
+The hash will also be formatted in hexadecimal.
 Credentials need to be provided in the following format:

             <username> <password>
             <username> <password>